MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/overview.md

 * [Microsoft Edge DevTools](../develop-web-microsoft-edge.md#microsoft-edge-devtools) in _Develop for the web with Microsoft Edge_
 -->

 The Microsoft Edge browser comes with built-in web development tools, called Microsoft Edge DevTools.
 DevTools is a set of web development tools that appears next to a rendered webpage in the browser.
-DevTools provides a powerful way to inspect and debug web projects.
-You can also edit source files and create web projects using the DevTools environment.
+DevTools provides a powerful way to inspect and debug webpages and web apps.
+You can even edit source files and create website projects, all within the DevTools environment.

 With DevTools, you can do the following: